Graduate Diploma - Primary Health Care Nurse Practitioner (GD/PHC-NP)

 • Applicants must have a CNO-approved Bachelor of Science in Nursing or equivalent which includes physical assessment, and courses in research and statistics.
 Consideration may be given to nurse applicants holding degrees in other cognate disciplines (e.g. BN, etc.).

-• For the Nurse Practitioner Graduate Diploma program - must also have a completed Master's degree in Nursing with a minimum B (70%) average.
+• For the Nurse Practitioner Graduate Diploma program only - must also have a completed master’s degree in nursing or health-related field (nursing preferred).

-• Applicants must have current registration with the College of Nurses of Ontario with no practice restrictions.
+• CNO Registration (For Registered Nurses ONLY).
+Applicants must have current registration with the College of Nurses of Ontario with no practice restrictions.
+Please submit a copy of your registration status via Find a Nurse from the CNO website.
+The date that you printed a copy should be on the document.

-• Three Faculty of Nursing confidential reports must be completed by academic/professional referees, with at least one from an academic who has taught the applicant and one from a recent employment supervisor.
+• Three Faculty of Nursing Confidential Reports to be completed by academic/professional referees, with at least one from an academic who has taught the applicant and one from a recent employment supervisor.
+Important: Apply at least three weeks before the application deadline to ensure your referees complete the form by the deadline.

-• Canadian English Language Benchmark Assessment for Nurses (CELBAN): Minimum scores: Writing - 7; Speaking - 8; Listening - 10; Reading - 8
+• Certification of English Proficiency (official IELTS or CELBAN) if you are an applicant from abroad and your native language is not English.
+IELTS—minimum score: 7.0 or Canadian English Language Benchmark Assessment for Nurses (CELBAN): Minimum scores: Writing - 7; Speaking - 8; Listening - 10; Reading – 8

 • An interview may be required.